 They may sound comforting, especially when we need an excuse to stay in our comfort zone, but they don’t serve our fullest potential.

-Here’s what you need to know to get rid of limiting beliefs for your limitless good:
+Here’s what you need to know to get rid of limiting beliefs for your limitless good, according to Marisa Peer, the formidable hypnotherapist and trainer of Mindvalley’s Rapid Transformational Hypnotherapy for Abundance Quest:

 - What Is a Limiting Belief?